 A Boy's Beowulf

-This was the book for Austin's third birthday.
-It is an abridged version of the first English epic in ballad stanza.
+This was the book for Austin's eighth birthday.
+It is an abridged version in ballad stanza of the first English epic .
 Copyright 2008, paperback, illustrated, 31 pages.

 I had not planned to write another book for Austin in 2008 after the one for his birthday, but he had gotten so interested in the DC Comics character The Flash, and it brought back so many memories from my childhood, that I wrote a collection of four Flash stories for him.
 I indulged Flash's and my own enjoyment of puns with titles such as "Echoes of Narcissus" and "Around the Day in 80 Worlds."
 Copyright 2008, paperback, illustrated, 55 pages.